Types of Psychedelic Mushrooms: A Complete Guide to Psilocybin Species Around the World

 Habitat: Mexico, Central America, and the southeastern U.S.

-These species are notable for producing sclerotia, the underground nutrient storage units, also called “truffles”, which house the same psilocybin as is found in the fungi.
+These species are notable for producing sclerotia, the underground nutrient storage units, also called “truffles”, which house the same psilocybin as is found in the mushrooms.
 Truffles are legal in certain countries (like the Netherlands) even when mushroom fruiting bodies are not, making them more accessible in some settings.

 Other Factors to Consider When Taking Mushrooms

 It’s essential to understand how other factors, aside from the type of mushrooms, can impact the safety and quality of a trip.
-Potency (the percentage of psilocybin in the mushroom relative to its weight), the growing conditions, and the legality.
+Potency (the percentage of psilocybin in the mushroom relative to its weight), the growing conditions, set, setting, and the legality.

 At a Glance: Potency Hierarchy